48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Last updated:

-As the third largest city in the USA, it can be a challenge to squeeze everything into 48 hours in Chicago.
+When visiting the third largest city in the USA, it can be a challenge to squeeze everything into 48 hours in Chicago.
 But, with some careful planning, it’s possible to hit the highlights!

 We spent a jam-packed weekend in Chicago and it quickly became one of my favourite cities to visit in the U.S. The city has the culture and sophistication of New York – but it’s cleaner and friendlier.
 It’s certainly one of the coolest places to visit in the USA.

-If you’re a first-timer to Chicago, or an experienced visitor looking for some new ideas, here’s a guide of what to do, see and eat in Chicago in a weekend.
+If you’re a first-timer to Chicago, or even an experienced visitor looking for some new ideas, here’s a guide of what to do, see and eat in Chicago in a weekend.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).